colinbourassa/nomad-reverse-engineering/README.md

 ## Tools

 The initial disassembly was done with IDA Freeware 5.0, obtained via the [ScummVM project hosting](https://www.scummvm.org/news/20180331/).
 This version of IDA is generally regarded as ideal for DOS-era MZ executables, as support for the MZ format was dropped in version 6.0.
 However, it is possible to import version 5 databases into IDA 6.x, from where they can be saved and then imported into IDA 7.x.
-This repo currently contains two versions of the IDA database: ``nomad_ida400.idb`` for the older version that is used by IDA through version 5.x, and ``nomad_ida700.idb`` for IDA 7.x.
-At the moment, they are in sync.
-I'm hoping that we can eventually transition to an open-source analysis tool such as Ghidra (see below).
 Note that opening an IDB database requires a **32-bit** IDA.
 The 64-bit builds don't recognize the IDB format.

 Although I would like to transition this effort to Ghidra, there is currently no straightforward migration path from the old 32-bit .IDB databases.
 Even loading/analyzing the binary is problematic, as Ghidra doesn't yet have support for parsing the Borland FBOV overlay section.